Casper's First Christmas

-Casper's First Christmas is a 1979 animated Christmas television special and crossover produced by Hanna-Barbera.
+Casper's First Christmas is a 1979 American animated Christmas television special and crossover produced by Hanna-Barbera.
 It features Casper the Friendly Ghost and his friend Hairy Scarey from the animated series Casper and the Angels.
 The special features guest stars Yogi Bear, Boo-Boo, Huckleberry Hound, Snagglepuss, Quick Draw McGraw, and Augie Doggie and Doggie Daddy.
 It aired on NBC on December 18, 1979.

-The theme song, "Comin' Up Christmas Time," sung by Yogi's pals was used again a year later in Yogi's First Christmas, depicting a different premise in which Yogi and Boo Boo (who, being bears are supposed to be hibernating in the winter) can be seen celebrating Christmas with the other cast members.
+The theme song, "Comin' Up Christmas Time", sung by Yogi's pals was used again a year later in Yogi's First Christmas, depicting a different premise in which Yogi and Boo Boo (who, being bears are supposed to be hibernating in the winter) can be seen celebrating Christmas with the other cast members.
 "Comin' Up Christmas Time" was released on Hanna-Barbera's Christmas Sing-A-Long album on CD and cassette in 1991 and is currently on various streaming services.

 This also marked the first and only time that this special pairs together the characters from its owners, Hanna-Barbera and Harvey Entertainment.
-Like many animated series created by Hanna-Barbera in the 1970s, the show contained a laugh track created by the studio.
+Like many animated productions created by Hanna-Barbera in the 1970s, the special contained a laugh track created by the studio and is also the last Hanna-Barbera Christmas special to do so.

 Network Ten aired the special in Australia.

 Plot

 Casper and his friend Hairy Scary are in a house about to be demolished on Christmas Eve and go out to look for a new place to move to after Christmas in California.
-Then Yogi and his friends get lost and arrive at Casper and Hairy's house and clean and decorate it to celebrate Christmas.
-Then Casper befriends Yogi and company only for Hairy to try to ruin the party with Casper and his new friends.
-Then Hairy has a change of heart and celebrates Christmas with Casper and his new friends and ending with Santa Claus saving the house and turning it into Hairy's Haunting Lodge.
+Yogi and his friends get lost and arrive at Casper and Hairy's house and clean and decorate it to celebrate Christmas.
+Casper befriends Yogi and company only for Hairy to try to ruin the party with Casper and his new friends.
+Hairy has a change of heart and celebrates Christmas with Casper and his new friends and ending with Santa Claus saving the house and turning it into Hairy's Haunting Lodge.